anxielray/Going-on-Holidays/Affinity-Diagram_and_Empathy-map/plan.md

     - This category relates to conversations, opinions, statements, or what people say during holiday planning and travel.
 It captures the spoken dynamics and communication patterns that occur among friends.

-    **Group chats and discussions to plan holidays** - This reflects what is heard when everyone shares ideas.
+    - **Group chats and discussions to plan holidays** - This reflects what is heard when everyone shares ideas.
-    **Disagreements about budgets or destination choices** - These conflicts often involve hearing arguments or debates.
+    - **Disagreements about budgets or destination choices** - These conflicts often involve hearing arguments or debates.
-    **Conversations around differing expectations, like luxury vs. budget stays** - Listening to discussions or debates about what is appropriate or affordable.
+    - **Conversations around differing expectations, like luxury vs. budget stays:** Listening to discussions or debates about what is appropriate or affordable.
-    **Trying to mediate disagreements through conversation** - Hearing the effort to resolve conflicts verbally.
+    - **Trying to mediate disagreements through conversation** - Hearing the effort to resolve conflicts verbally.